VRConservation/confi/1_intro.md

 Where other publications and the focus of impact finance focus on social investment and infrastructure, this book focuses examples and cases on natural resource management, forest health, and watershed restoration.

 ## Chapters
-Following the Introduction and Forward, the book contains the following chapters:
+Following the Forward, the book contains the following chapters:

-**Primer**.
+**1. Introduction**.
+Introduction to the book and the chapters.

+**2. Primer**.
 Introduces conservation finance and provides examples and cases.

-**Fire**.
+**3. Fire**.
 How conservation finance applies to fire and forest health.

-**NFF**.
+**4. NFF**.
 Placeholder for NFF Chapter

-**Water**.
+**5. Water**.
 Examples and cases from water and stormwater management.

-**Impact Finance**.
+**6. Impact Finance**.
 An impact finance bond case study from Blue Forest.

-**Barriers**.
+**7. Barriers**.
 The barriers to conservation finance, in particular, getting beyond their novelty.

-**Resources**.
+**8. Resources**.
 A curated list of resources for conservation finance.

 ## Acknowledgements